The First Song Loretta Lynn Ever Wrote

 Jack White Blunderbuss Love Interruption

 Jack White, formerly of The White Stripes, is getting ready to release his first solo CD.
-Hear the new song “Love Interruption” from White’s new forthcoming solo CD Blunderbuss coming out April 23.
+The new song “Love Interruption” from White’s new forthcoming solo CD Blunderbuss is coming out April 23.

 I like the bluesy feel of the song provided by the keyboard, so I’m looking forward to hearing the rest of the album.